peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Status Assertions are based on a privacy-by-design approach, reflecting a deliberate effort to balance security and privacy needs in the Digital Credential ecosystem.

+## Validity Reasons

+Status assertions can reveal information about the holder or subject that was not commited to in the original credential issuance.
+Providing a reason that a digital credential is no longer valid can be essential to certian use cases, and unacceptable for others.
+For example, in a healthcare setting, a patient should not have have reasons for a suspended credential disclosed in assertions of suspension.
+However, in a supply chain context, a product suspension might benefit from additional information, such as batch or lot information.

 # IANA Considerations